MicrosoftEdge/MSEdgeExplainers/PerformanceNavigationTiming for User Agent Launch/explainer.md

     "reload",
     "back_forward",
     "prerender",
-    "useragent_launch", <== New
+    "navigate_during_user_agent_launch", <== New
 };
 ```

-There is some concern this might break some pages that assume the `NavigationType` enum is fixed, and that the new `"useragent_launch"` navigation type will take away some portion of traffic that is currently classified as `"navigate"`.
+There is some concern this might break some pages that assume the `NavigationType` enum is fixed, and that the new `"navigate_during_user_agent_launch"` navigation type will take away some portion of traffic that is currently classified as `"navigate"`.
 However, since the enum has already been expanded before to introduce `"prerender"`, we expect that web developers may have already adjusted the way they capture performance metrics.
 Furthermore, we expect this change to mostly impact web applications which commonly load during browser launch.
 For others, it is likely that they will observe no changes in their metrics since most navigation types will continue to be `"navigate"`.

 An example of how a web application might use this: